Skip to content

 Top Programs

 The fields Metropolitan College of New York awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Metropolitan College of New York, located in New York, New York, keeps admissions accessible, extending offers to roughly 90% of those who apply.
-The school reports a graduation rate of roughly 28%.
+Metropolitan College of New York, located in New York, New York, admits most of the students who apply; the acceptance rate is roughly 90%.
+The graduation rate is roughly 28%.

-Ten years out, alumni of Metropolitan College of New York earn a median of $46,236, roughly in line with national averages for graduates.
+Ten years out, alumni of Metropolitan College of New York earn a median of $46,236, roughly in line with the national average for college graduates.

 Similar Schools